DCMZ88/internship/Week 3/MachineLearning.md

 2. Hidden Layers ( Consists of neurons within each layer ) : Processes the data
 3. Output Layer : Produces the final output

+One Epoch:
+The whole training dataset is passed through the network once

+Batch:
+Batches of the training dataset is passed through the network

 <img src="https://github.com/user-attachments/assets/7fb8f612-e74c-485f-a4d8-81b9c80bbd7b" alt="Model of NN" width="500"/>

 **How it works**